achirkin/real-salient/README.md

 implementation of fast gaussian filtering.
 The theory for this implementation can be found in [[2]](#2) and [[3]](#3).

-### Example
+## Examples

+The examples make use of the core `real-salient` as well as of couple VR-related tricks.
-The `main.cu` program uses an Intel RealSense D415 camera and its SDK to capture a color+depth video stream.
+They are hardcoded to use the Intel RealSense D415 camera and its SDK to capture a color+depth video stream (`examples/vr-salient/include/cameraD415.hpp`).

+__VR bounds:__
+The examples use [OpenVR](https://github.com/ValveSoftware/openvr) to improve the initial guess of the salient object position (step 2 in the algorithm above).
+I attach an extra tracker to the depth camera to locate its position in VR.
+This allows me to find the position of the headset and hand controllers on the image via a simple coordinate transform.
+This is implemented in `examples/vr-salient/include/vrbounds.hpp`.

+__VR depth stencil:__
+In addition to the tracker positions, I employ a `Vulkan+OpenVR` combination to render the VR shaperone bounds into a temporary buffer.
+This allows me to cut-off all objects outside the user-defined play area from the scene.
+This is implemented in `examples/vr-salient/include/vulkanheadless.hpp`.

+### vr-salient

+`vr-salient` is a standalone program.
-It also uses OpenCV - only to display the window.
+In addition to the tweaks above, it uses OpenCV highgui library - only to display the window.

-   ___TODO: video is coming soon___
+The VR tricks are optional in this example.

+### saber-salient

+`saber-salient` is a dynamic library to be used in a BeatSaber plugin.
+It functions the same as `vr-salient`, but does not require `OpenCV` and requires VR tracking.

 ## References